tranlequocthong313/download-youtube-video/README.md

 # Project: A website to download videos on youtube
 - Features:
-    + Searching the videos by name on a searching bar
+    + Searching the videos by name
-    + Downloading directly by a URL or Click on listed list
+    + Downloading directly by a URL or choosing on searched list
-    + Choosing the director for storing
     + Previewing the video
     + Choosing video's quality
 - Using: